-The Freddie Mercury film Bohemian Rhapsody has been a huge hit at the box office - where should you start with an ultimate Queen playlist?
+The Freddie Mercury film Bohemian Rhapsody has been a huge hit - but where should you start with the ultimate Queen playlist?

 Of course.
 Released on Halloween 1975 as a teaser for the album A Night At The Opera, this six-minute long, operatic, hard rock epic may be over-familiar now, but stop a minute to appreciate the instrumental skill, the vocal gymnastics and the sheer audacity of the scope.
 A brilliant single.